-- Forced expiratory volume in 1 s (FEV1) - Forced vital capacity (FVC), the maximum amount of air that can be exhaled when blowing out as fast as possible - Vital capacity (VC), VC: maximal amount of air exhaled steadily from full inspiration to maximal expiration (not time-dependent) (VC conventionally referred to as relaxed vital capacity (RVC) - FEV1/FVC ratio - Peak expiratory flow (PEF) is the maximum flow achievable from a forced expiration starting at a full inspiration with an open glottis. - The forced expiratory flow between 25% and 75% of vital capacity (FEF (25-75))
+- Forced expiratory volume in 1 s (FEVI: the maximum volume of air that can be expelled from the lungs in the first second of the forced expiration from a position of full inspiration - Forced vital capacity (FVC): the maximum amount of air that can be exhaled when blowing out as fast as possible from a position of full inspiration - Vital capacity (VC): maximal amount of air exhaled steadily from full inspiration to maximal expiration (not time-dependent).
+VC conventionally referred to as relaxed vital capacity (RVC) but can also be called slow vital capacity (SVC), or expiratory vital capacity (EVC)

+- FEV1/FVC ratio: FEV1/FVC or VC whichever is higher - Peak expiratory flow (PEF) is the maximum flow achievable from a forced expiration starting at a full inspiration with an open glottis. - The forced expiratory flow between 25% and 75% of vital capacity (FEF (25-75))